iamallyniam/sb-azure-devops/README.md

 ## Releases

+- **0.0.2** - Bug fixes.
+  - Moving location where key is set in globals
 - **0.0.1** - Initial public release.
   - Read only work items from Azure Devops.
   - Configure which fields you want to display in your work items.